 Maneuverability

 Bass boats are easy to move and handle because of their small size and low weight.
 Their low profile also adds to this feature.
-Hence, as an operator, you will often find more control over it than with other boats, especially during high-wind and shallow waters.
+Hence, you will often find more control over it as an operator than with other boats, especially during high-wind and shallow waters.

 Space